orc721/orc721.github.io/README.md

 Step 1) Sign-up or use your gitub account(s)

-Step 2) Join the /inscribes org here - how? say hi in the ordinal punks discord (in the #generative-orc-721 channel) and ask about the /inscribes org - and the invite to join so you can commit / write / save here gets sent to you.
+Step 2) Join the /inscribes org here - how? say hi in the ordinal punks discord (in the #generative-orc-721 channel) and ask about the /inscribes org - and the invite to join so you can commit / write / save here gets sent to you (no questions asked, all welcome, yes you can).
 For an ordinal punks discord invite see <https://twitter.com/OrdinalPunks/status/1620230583711576068>.